wdbm/TFLOSSH/X00TD.md

 ## enable developer mode, ADB

-Boot the device to its default Android installation and enable its developer mode in order to start its ADB server.
+Boot the device to its default Android installation, setting a PIN code as you do so, and enable its developer mode in order to start its ADB server.
 When this is done, connect the device to a computer and it should be visible:

 ```Bash
 sudo adb devices